10 ECTS credits

 The course is available for the following students:

 - Admitted to the integrated master programme in law

 - Admitted to the two-year master programme in law

 - Exchange students at the Faculty of Law

 The pre-requirements may still limit certain students' access to the course:

-The number of students admitted to the course is limited to 30, of which 20 from the Norwegian Master Programme and 10 international exchange students (master level only).
+The number of students admitted to the course is limited to 30, of which 15 from the Norwegian master programme and 15 international exchange students.
 If the number of applicants exceeds this, admission will be decided by way of lottery.

 Teaching and learning methods